.

 • Demonstrates oscilloscope functions.

-(Wikipedia excerpt: ..."...A signal generator is one of a class of electronic devices that generates electrical signals with set properties of amplitude, frequency, and wave shape.
+(Wikipedia excerpt: ..."...A signal generator [SG] is one of a class of electronic devices that generates electrical signals with set properties of amplitude, frequency, and wave shape.
 These generated signals are used as a stimulus for electronic measurements, typically used in designing, testing, troubleshooting, and repairing electronic or electroacoustic devices, though it often has artistic uses as well.
 [1]

 [Got more questions?
 Email us your query.] | [Home Page]